 The appendices to this Policy describe the Audit Services, Audit-Related Services, Tax Services and All Other Services that have the general pre-approval of the Audit Committee for 2022, as well as the applicable dollar limits for the particular services.
-The Audit Committee will annually review and pre-approve the services that may be provided by the independent auditor without obtaining specific pre-approval from the Audit Committee.
-The Audit Committee may revise the list of general pre-approved services from time to time.
-The Audit Committee does not delegate its responsibilities to pre-approve services performed by the independent auditor to management.
+The Audit Committee will annually review and pre-approve the services that may be provided by the independent auditor without obtaining specific pre-approval from the Audit Committee does not delegate its responsibilities to pre-approve services performed by the independent auditor to management.